dogz1lla/clj-chess/README.md

 - [x] mate functionality
 - [x] use the pre-calculated moves/attacks in the renderer
 - [x] turn switching
+- [ ] render a side panel with game info
 - [ ] pawn promotion
 - [ ] implement en-passant
 - [ ] implement castling